videoDAC/streaming-back-end/README.md

 A _Streaming Back-End_ is all the infrastructure required to provide a streaming platform for Audio / Video (A/V) content.

-It is optimised for live streaming (from camera / microphone), but can also handle dead streaming (streaming a video file from disk).
+It is optimised for live streaming (from camera / microphone), but can also handle streaming a video file from disk.

 A/V streams are published to the Streaming Back-End via `RTMP`.